om-panjagall/prometheus-grafana-with-k8/README.md

     In Datasource we have to give the Prometheus URL which we got from minikube service command as looks like below.
     ![alt text](image.png)

+    Create a grafana dashboard using prometheus datasource.
+    Here you can import the sample dashboard by using 3662 ID

 ## Conclusion

 You have now successfully installed Prometheus and Grafana in your Kubernetes cluster using Helm.
 You can further configure these applications based on your requirements.
 Refer to the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) and [Grafana documentation](https://grafana.com/docs/grafana/latest/) for more information.